elirutanfc/manual-dai-validator/README.md

 # dai_validator.js

-Give it a stream URL with DAI params, and it converts it to JSON andd checks it against a schema using [JSON Schema](https://json-schema.org/).
+Give it a stream URL with DAI params, and it converts it to JSON and checks it against a schema using [JSON Schema](https://json-schema.org/).
 Currently the only schema is `muxip_needed.js`.
 More are planned.

 ## To use: